Foxconn: Suicides

 Suicides among Foxconn workers have attracted the media's attention.
 Among the first cases to attract attention in the press was the death of Sun Danyong, a 25-year-old man who committed suicide in July 2009 after reporting the loss of an iPhone 4 prototype in his possession.
 According to The Telegraph, Danyong had been beaten by security guards.

 There was also a series of suicides speculatively linked to low pay in 2010, though employees also noted that Foxconn paid higher wages than similar jobs.
 In reaction to a spate of worker suicides in which 14 people died in 2010, Foxconn installed suicide-prevention netting at the base of buildings in some facilities and promised to offer substantially higher wages at its Shenzhen production bases.
 In 2011, Foxconn also hired the PR firm Burson-Marsteller to help deal with the negative publicity from the suicides.
 That year, the nets seemed to help lower the death rate, although at least four employees died by throwing themselves off buildings.

 In January 2012, there was a protest by workers about conditions in Wuhan, with 150 workers threatening to commit mass suicide if factory conditions were not improved.
 In 2012 and into 2013, three young Foxconn employees were reported to have died by jumping off buildings.
+In September 2014, employee and poet Xu Lizhi jumped to his death four days after signing a new three-year contract; his poems, published posthumously by friends, received widespread media attention.
 In January 2018, another suicide was reported by a factory worker, after 31-year old Li Ming jumped to his death off a building in Zhengzhou, where the iPhone X was being manufactured.